—

 Tonight we threw in the Unique Hotels module from Grand Austria Hotel: Let’s Waltz expansion… it’s pretty simple to throw in (if you pick some of the less complicated ones)… adds an entrance to each of our hotels with different startup conditions for each player and a unique player power for the entire game…

-We were supposed to have 2-4 inches of snow but I already tried to clean up 6-8 inches of heavy wet snow right before supper and without a snowblower (in its 4th week at the repair shop)… and my brothers electric shovel couldn’t move any of it… I shoveled the decks and the end of the driveway and hoped the storm was done but by morning there was another 3-4 inches… and yes – I believe ‘Meteorologist’ is Latin for LIAR!!
+We were supposed to have 2-4 inches of snow but I already tried to clean up 6-8 inches of heavy wet snow right before supper and without a snowblower (in its 4th week at the repair shop)… my brother’s electric shovel couldn’t move any of it… I shoveled the decks and the end of the driveway and hoped the storm was done but by morning there was another 3-4 inches… I firmly believe ‘Meteorologist’ is Latin for LIAR!!

 I started shoveling everything again and as I walked around this seemed a little fluffier so I broke out the electric shovel again and, with the slushy bottom layer now frozen, it was thankfully able to move snow – except the end of the driveway which was still too wet and too heavy and had to be shoveled by hand…